httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 determining the active stream concurrency limit that is applied by the QUIC layer.

-The push-stream variant PRIORITY_UPDATE (type=0xF0701) MUST reference a promised push stream.
-If a server receives a PRIORITY_UPDATE (type=0xF0701) with a Push ID that is greater than the maximum Push ID or which has not yet been promised, this MUST be treated as a connection error of type H3_ID_ERROR.
+The push-stream variant of PRIORITY_UPDATE (type=0xF0701) MUST reference a promised push stream.
+If a server receives a PRIORITY_UPDATE (type=0xF0701) with a Push ID that is greater than the maximum Push ID or that has not yet been promised, this MUST be treated as a connection error of type H3_ID_ERROR.

 Servers MUST NOT send PRIORITY_UPDATE frames of either type.
 If a client receives a PRIORITY_UPDATE frame, this MUST be treated as a connection error of